THE KING'S SPEECH

-THE KING'S SPEECH is a drama about King George VI and the Australian speech therapist who helped him overcome his stammer.
-It was classified '12A' for strong language in a speech therapy context.
+THE KING'S SPEECH is a drama in which King George VI employs an Australian speech therapist with unconventional methods to help him overcome a stammer.

-The film also shows the Duke, and later King, smoking on a frequent basis.
-This is partly due to erroneous medical advice relating to his affliction.
-The smoking is not shown to be either glamorous or advisable.
+There are frequent scenes of smoking, partly due to erroneous medical advice relating to the treatment of speech impediments.
+The smoking is not shown to be glamorous or advisable.

 - THE KING'S SPEECH